o3de/o3de.org/content/docs/user-guide/assets/pipeline/intermediate-assets.md

 ## Using intermediate assets

 * In the CreateJobs function of your builder, create a `JobDescriptor` with the platform identifier set to `AssetBuilderSDK::CommonPlatformName` and add it to the `response.m_createJobOutputs`.
 This indicates the job is meant to be run on all platforms.
 Only one JobDescriptor is required per job, regardless of the active platforms.
-* In the ProcessJob function, process the file and output the result as usual.
+* In the ProcessJob function, process the file and output the result.
 Create a JobProduct and set `m_outputFlags = AssetBuilderSDK::ProductOutputFlags::IntermediateAsset`.
 Add it to the response: `response.m_outputProducts.push_back(jobProduct)`.

 That's all that's required to output an intermediate asset to be consumed by another builder.
 Builders can be chained together like this for as many processing steps as required.